rchampourlier/vagrant-stacks/README.md

 ## TODO

-* Script the whole thing so that once a configuration is chosen, installing Librarian and the cookbooks, selecting the `Vagrantfile` , upping the machine and packaging is done through a single command.
+* Script the whole thing so that once a configuration is chosen, installing Librarian and the cookbooks, selecting the `Vagrantfile`, upping the machine and packaging is done through a single command.
+* Add a recipe and a configuration to build a barebones `lucid32` box with update VirtualBox Guest Additions.

 ## Copyright and License